Lexington, KY Solar Panels

 Key Takeaways

-- A typical Lexington home can save around $34,000 over 25 years with solar — and leasing options start as low as $81/month with no upfront cost.
+- A typical Lexington home can save around $34,000 over 25 years with solar, with flexible options including a $81/month lease requiring zero upfront investment.

 Lexington Electricity Prices

-Kentucky’s residential electricity rate rose from 11.5 cents per kWh in 2021 to 13.0 cents in 2024 — roughly a 13% increase.
-The chart alongside shows how Kentucky rates, while still below the national average, continue to trend upward year over year.
+Kentucky’s electricity rate rose from 11.5 cents per kWh in 2021 to 13.0 cents per kWh in 2024 — roughly a 13% increase in three years.
+While still below the national average of 16.5 cents per kWh, the upward trend is steady and consistent.

 Price of Energy: Kentucky vs National Average